wdcapl/nanoawos/README.md

 - glue gun
 - basic soldering skills

-1. Dessasable the NanoPI kit to get the NanoHat
+1. Dissasable the NanoPI kit to get the NanoHat
 2. Prepare a small spring (you can buy it in the near store) and cut around 3mm in diameter.
 3. Solder a wire to the spring.
 4. Tape/isolate the board and the SMD resistors so when the spring touches them it will not conduct.
 It is important to use the tape becuse if you mess things up you can easily rip it after glueing and try again.